MetacityTools/Studio/README.md

-# Metacity Tables
+# Metacity Studio

-Metacity Tables is an online tool for integrating spatial and tabular data, visualizing it and converting it to a fun, grid-like format.
+Metacity Studio is an online tool for integrating spatial and tabular data, visualizing it and converting it to a fun, grid-like format.

 ## How does it work?